stormlrd/aws-sso-cli-config-creator/README.md

 # aws-sso-cli-config-creator
+Are you using AWS CLI v2 with AWS SO
 Sick and tired of having to run aws sso configure --profile myprofilename for each role you have?

 Or perhaps sick of just copying and pasting and editing rolenames manually in the config?

-This script will scrape your roles from AWS SSO and create a AWS CLI v2 config file for you.
+This script will **scrape** your roles from AWS SSO and create a AWS CLI v2 config file for you.

 # Usage:
 1. Clone this repository